Travel Guide to Vidin Bulgaria

 If you really want to sample the local specialties, head to Vienna Confection.
 Here you can sample some of the area’s greatest pastries and confections that are prepared for the local restaurants.

-There are many local bars where you can go have a cool drink and chat with the locals.
+There are many local bars where you can go to have a cool drink and chat with the locals.
 If you are looking for dancing, one establishment will suit your needs.
-Sky Club is northwestern Bulgaria's hottest disco.
+Sky Club is northwestern Bulgaria’s hottest disco.
 The dance club can house 800 people and is the most modern disco in the area.
 A small cover charge must be paid upon entry.